My heart broke when Sunday Riley reformulated Good Genes with glycolic acid instead of lactic acid.

 In theory, glycolic acid goes even further: this acid is famous for boosting collagen production.
 The catch?
 It does it at 10%+ concentrations.

 Sunday Riley Good Genes Glycolic Acid Treatment has 7% glycolic acid so don’t expect it to do too much for antiaging.
-Here, it only exfoliates skin, smoothens out its texture and gives the complexion a beautiful glow.
+Here, it only exfoliates skin, smoothens out its texture, fades away dark spots, and gives the complexion a beautiful glow.
 Not shabby, is it?

 FYI, if you have oily skin or acne, salicylic acid is a much better exfoliant for you.